NIH Enhanced Checks for Compliance with Clinical Trial Registration In Effect October 1, 2021.

 Clinical trials testing drugs and devices are required by federal regulations to register their clinical trial on ClinicalTrials.gov; many other clinical trials are now being required by funders and publishers to also register their study.

-Federal regulations 42CFR11 requires all clinical trials testing applicable devices or drugs to register their study on ClinicalTrials.gov prior to beginning recruitment.
+Federal regulations, 42CFR11, requires all clinical trials testing applicable devices or drugs to register their study on ClinicalTrials.gov prior to beginning recruitment.
 However, it is becoming more common for all clinical trials, either biomedical or behavioral, to register first on ClinicalTrials.gov.
-The NIH requires all clinical trials they fund to register, and leading journals are requiring clinical trials to be registered prior to the study beginning as a condition for publication.

 Before applying for a Protocol Registration and Results System account on ClinicalTrials.gov, you should make sure you're the appropriate person to submit clinical study information.
 Studies subject to the regulations are registered only by the Responsible Party, although other users can be authorized to add information to the study record either before or after a study is registered.